NetHack/NetHack/win/curses/Readme.txt

 BUILDING
 ========

-As of this writing code has been compiled on Linux and Windows.
+UNIX/Linux/macOS build instructions:

-UNIX/Linux build instructions: Follow the instructions in sys/unix/Install.unx.
+Follow the instructions in
+sys/unix/Install.unx.
 By default, the Makefile is setup to compile against ncurses.
 Edit Makefile.src if you wish to compile against a different curses library, such as PDCurses for SDL.

-Windows build instructions: If you are using Mingw32 as your compiler, then follow the instructions in sys/windows/Install.windows with the following changes:

- * After running nhsetup, manually copy the file cursmake.gcc to the src/ subdirectory
- * Instead of typing "mingw32-make -f Makefile.gcc install" you will type "mingw32-make -f cursmake.gcc install"
+See sys/unix/NewInstall.unx for more information about building NetHack 3.7 and above.

+Windows build instructions:

+By default, the Makefile.msc and Makefile.mingw32 are set up to build curses from the submodules/pdcurses submodules folder (assumes you obtained your NetHack sources via cloning a git repository), If you obtained your NetHack by another means, such as a zip download, follow the instructions in sys/windows/Install.windows.

 If you are using a different compiler, you will have to manually modify the appropriate Makefile to include the curses windowport files.

 GAMEPLAY
 ========